Living In Phoenix Arizona

 Joseph: Custom barbecues are really important feature because it helps create that outdoor living space.
 I’m even seeing more of these pizza ovens in backyards.

-Ryan: Yeah the Firestone pizzas.
+Cooper: Yeah the Firestone pizzas.

 Joseph: Yes, I’m seeing more of the pergolas and the Ramada’s being added to create more of this Resort and kind of create this more livable outdoor space.